ryxemu/server/README.md

 ### Project Goals:

+64-bit client will be default.
+We will support 32-bit but it's not that main goal.

 1. Much faster HP and mana regen. // To Be set by server admin and can be adjusted on the fly.

 2. Generally much faster exp than live server.
 Make it similar to either EQ test server or FV server. // Also able to be set to by admin and/or era.